Ouachita Baptist University: Academics

 The university is accredited by the Higher Learning Commission with specific programs accredited by the Association to Advance Collegiate Schools of Business (AACSB International), National Council for the Accreditation of Teacher Education (NCATE), National Association for Schools of Music, the Commission on the Accreditation of Athletic Training Education Programs (CAATE), and the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
-There is a joint Reserve Officer Training Corps (ROTC) program with neighboring Henderson State University.
-The OBU ROTC program dates back to 1886.

-The university was ranked #173 in the 2019 National Liberal Arts Colleges rankings by U.S. News & World Report.
+The university was ranked 178 of 185 in the 2024 National Liberal Arts Colleges rankings by U.S. News & World Report.